-(WASHINGTON, October 18, 2018) – The U.S. Department of Agriculture (USDA), the U.S. Environmental Protection Agency (EPA), and the U.S. Food and Drug Administration (FDA) today announced the signing of a joint agency formal agreement under the Winning on Reducing Food Waste initiative.
+SILVER SPRING, Md., Oct.
+18, 2018 (PRNewswire) — The U.S. Department of Agriculture (USDA), the U.S. Environmental Protection Agency (EPA), and the U.S. Food and Drug Administration (FDA) on Thursday announced the signing of a joint agency formal agreement under the Winning on Reducing Food Waste initiative.
 The agreement is aimed at improving coordination and communication across federal agencies attempting to better educate Americans on the impacts and importance of reducing food loss and waste.
 Signing the joint agency agreement were U.S. Secretary of Agriculture Sonny Perdue, Acting EPA Administrator Andrew Wheeler, and FDA Commissioner Scott Gottlieb, M.D.

 In the United States, food waste is estimated at between 30-40 percent of the food supply.
 This figure, based on estimates from USDA's Economic Research Service of 31 percent food loss at the retail and consumer levels, corresponded to approximately 133 billion pounds and $161 billion worth of food in 2010.
 Wasted food is the single largest category of material placed in municipal landfills and represents nourishment that could have helped feed families in need.
 Additionally, water, energy, and labor used to produce wasted food could have been employed for other purposes.
 Effectively reducing food waste will require cooperation among federal, state, tribal and local governments, faith-based institutions, environmental organizations, communities, and the entire supply chain.

-While there have been significant actions taken and commitments made through public-private partnerships to date, such as the U.S. Food Loss and Waste 2030 Champions initiative, which aims to reduce food waste by 50% by 2030, there is still much work to be done.
-The Trump Administration commends the 23 organizations and businesses which have joined the U.S. Food Loss and Waste 2030 Champions, including the three most recent companies – Kroger, Hilton, and MGM Resorts International – which joined today.
+While there have been significant actions taken and commitments made through public-private partnerships to date, such as the U.S. Food Loss and Waste 2030 Champions initiative, which aims to reduce food waste by 50 percent by 2030, there is still much work to be done.
+The Trump Administration commends the 23 organizations and businesses which have joined the U.S. Food Loss and Waste 2030 Champions, including the two most recent companies — Kroger and Hilton — which joined today.
 There are tremendous economic opportunities and possible cost savings for businesses and individual households that can result from reducing food waste.
 And while businesses are a critical component of food waste reductions, consumer education is also key to the Winning on Reducing Food Waste Initiative.

 "An unacceptable percentage of our food supply is lost or wasted," said Secretary Perdue.
 "As the world's population continues to grow and the food systems continue to evolve, now is the time for action to educate consumers and businesses alike on the need for food waste reduction.
 I am pleased to be joined by my Trump Administration colleagues on this important, common sense issue.
 The future of food depends on action from us now, which is why we have established this formal partnership among USDA, EPA, and FDA."